 This match will be shot with center fire military service rifles from any country.
 They must have been an official service rifle from the country of origin, and must have been officially in service prior to 1961.
 Original or newly manufactured copies of the rifles may be used.

 Recognizing that many high power rifle shooters own competition service rifles with various modifications such as restocking with synthetic materials, glass action bedding, aftermarket sights and alterations to the firing mechanisms, modified rifles will be allowed to be used.
 We will separate the rifles into two categories: “As Issued” and “Modified”.
 These names are self- descriptive, but if any questions arise a jury of experienced riflemen will determine your rifles category prior to the firing of the first shot for record. ”Sporterized” rifles and optical sights are not allowed in our VMR matches.

-British Enfield.
-Full details can be found in the November Match Report.
+shooters using them led by Mark’s 272-5x.
+All the details can be found in the Match Report.

 Dick C, Match Director

 - Open to all SLSC member.
 Non-members need a member sponsor to participate.

 Prone slow fire: 10 rounds in 10 minutes